biolab/orange3/doc/widgets/unsupervised/mds.md

 [Multidimensional scaling](https://en.wikipedia.org/wiki/Multidimensional_scaling) is a technique which finds a low-dimensional
-(in our case a two-dimensional) projection of points, where it tries to fit the given distances between points as well as possible.
+(in our case a two-dimensional) projection of points, where it tries to fit distances between points as well as possible.
 The perfect fit is typically impossible to obtain since the data is high-dimensional or the distances are not Euclidean.

 In the input the widget needs either a data set or a matrix of distances.